The following is a transcription of the audio:

-In the daytime we are limited by our material body, but in a dream our function of mind and our consciousness of the senses are unhindered.
-We can have more clarity.
-Thus there are more possibilities.
-If a person applies a practice within a dream, the practice is nine times more effective than when it is applied during the waking hours.” - Namkai Norbu Rinpoche
+In the daytime, we are limited by our material body.
+But in a dream our function of mind and our consciousness of the senses are unhindered, we can have more clarity, thus there are more possibilities.
+If a person applies a practice within a dream, the practice is nine times more effective than when it is applied during the waking hours."

 There are also many reports of people using lucid dreams as a preparation for death.
-In the last year of her life, one woman reported having 160 lucid dreams, and said “These dreams teach me to die."
-In Tibetan Buddhism, dream yoga, which builds on lucid dreaming, came about as a way to prepare for death.
+In the last year of her life, one woman reported having 160 lucid dreams and said of these dreams, "These dreams teach me how to die."
+In Tibetan Buddhism, dream yoga, which builds on lucid dreaming, came about principally as a way to prepare for death.

-When you realize there's a disembodied dimension of reality, the dream state, that can be as real or even more real than our physical waking state, it shows us that experience can continue without having a physical body.
+When you realize there's a disembodied dimension of reality, the dream state, that can be as real or even more real than our physical waking state.
+It shows us that experience can continue without having to have a physical body.
 With lucid dreaming, you can learn to disidentify, let go of, or die to your physical body and come to identify with a more subtle body that many spiritual traditions assert can transcend bodily death.

-For those who relate to this sort of thing, you can also purify karma in a lucid dream, and prevent negative karma from coming to fruition in the waking state.
-Karma is just another word for habit.
-You can clean up bad habits in your dreams.
+For those who relate to this sort of thing, you can also purify karma in a lucid dream and prevent negative karma coming to fruition in the waking state.
+In Western terms, karma is just another word for habit, which means you can clean up your bad habits in your dreams.
 In the Buddhist view of mind, karma often starts to ripen in the subtle dream state, before it manifests in the gross waking state, which means it can be purified at this more subtle level.

 In the audio clip below, which is from one of Andrew's weekend workshops on lucid dreaming, he shares a comment on the difference between lucid dreaming and dream yoga.